mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 interstellar wars, ultimately resulting in Terran conquest of the Imperium in - and the founding of the Rule of Man.

-The First Imperium bore many names in its long life, including the Grand Imper- ium of Stars, the Grand Imperium, and the Vilani Empire.
+The First Imperium bore many names in its long life, including the Grand Imper-ium of Stars, the Grand Imperium, and the Vilani Empire.

 Frontier Wars: A series of interstellar wars waged between the Imperium and the Zhodani Consulate for control of the Spinward Marches.
 The five wars (so far) represent open flares of conflict in a constant struggle for supremacy.
-Humaniti (old spelling: humanity): All of humaniti originated from human ancestors on Terra/Sol, transplanted for reasons unknown by the Ancients through- out this spiral arm of the galaxy.
+Humaniti (old spelling: humanity): All of humaniti originated from human ancestors on Terra/Sol, transplanted for reasons unknown by the Ancients through-out this spiral arm of the galaxy.
 Most races have diverged only slightly from the original pattern, and 80% of all human races are considered members of a single species, Homo sapiens.
 The remaining 20% are other species of genus Homo.
 Of all human races, three have gained major status: Vilani of Viand, Solomani of Terra,